frasosatis/cx16playground/README.md

 Personally, I have a Commander X16 Developer Edition with the Developer Edition Upgrade.
 Mostly for WIFI stuff I have also the Commander X16 921.6Kbps Serial & ESP32 Network Card - which flawlessly allows to "dial into" my Linux server via ssh.

 I am also still using the X16 Emulator to make some quick tests without the hardware, which recently happily lives in the official Lazer3D pizza-box case.
 A riser card (the version for the pizza-box case) was absolutely required to install the serial card in a safe manner into the case.

+## Basic, C, Prog8 or Assembler?

+Actually, it does not really matter.

+Of all the languages, BASIC is the easiest to learn and obviously slowest.
+It is already there on the target (or emulator) after powering on so without much preparation or even loading of some program, you can simply start.

+C might be another step, but can have a larger footprint due to usage of its libraries.
+It also requires a compiler and linker to create the executable program.

+Prog8 is an intermediate language, intense studying of examples and library sources are probably required.
+It uses an Assembler to create the final program.

+Assembler is the fastest of all the things and can have the smallest footprint, depending on how optimized the code is.
+It is the nearest to the target-CPU so you need to know a lot about the machine you are programming for.
+It is also not very portable between different systems, so if you are learning 6502 Assembler (e.g. for the Commander X16), you cannot use much of the knowlege if you later want to target some ARM or other processor.

 # x16emu / cc65 toolset

 ## obtaining the emulator (and Compiler / Assembler)